Gasjki/GameServerQuery/README.md

 - Atlas - does NOT support players;
 - Barotrauma - does NOT support players;
 - Battalion 1944 - does NOT support players;
-- Conan Exiles - does NOT support players;
 - Contagion - does NOT support players;
 - Day Z - does NOT support players / rules;
 - Empyrion Galactic Survival - does NOT support players / rules;